alakhag/alakhag.github.io/_pages/about.md

 ## Gratitude & Vision

-I am immensely grateful to my advisors and collaborators who have mentored and inspired me throughout my journey.
-My goal is to apply my knowledge to **advance vision technologies** and contribute meaningfully to the world.
+I am deeply grateful to my advisors and collaborators who have mentored and inspired me throughout my journey.
+Their guidance has shaped my understanding and passion for research.

+My goal is to leverage my expertise to **advance vision technologies** and contribute meaningfully to the world.
+True to my name, **Alakh**—derived from Sanskrit, meaning *that which cannot be perceived by the naked eye*—I aspire to uncover **visual information beyond what meets the eye**, pushing the boundaries of perception and understanding in computer vision.

 ## Personal Background